chunky-dev/docs/ChunkyDocs/docs/reference/user_interface/right_panel_controls/chunks.md

 - `Clear selection`: Clears the map view chunk selection.

-- `Export chunks to ZIP`: Opens a 'Save As' dialog box to export the selected chunks as region files containing the chunks to a .ZIP archive.
+- `Export chunks to ZIP`: Opens a 'Save As' dialog box to export the selected chunks as region files containing the chunks to a ZIP archive.

 - `Export view to PNG`: Opens a 'Save As' dialog box to export the current map view as a PNG file.